 Let’s talk about hognose venom

 North American hognose snakes are classified as “rear-fanged venomous,” but the venom is relatively harmless to humans.
-Some report no symptoms, while others will experience tingly, swelling, and/or itchy skin at the site.
+Some report no symptoms, while others will experience tingly, swelling, and/or itchy skin at the site, and those with more severe reactions will experience significant swelling, blistering, and discoloration around the area of the bite.
 According to those who experience symptoms, the effects are decidedly unpleasant and not something to be provoked.

 Some say that reactions to hognose bites are due to allergy, but this is a myth.
 Allergic reactions are systemic, and heavily involve the immune system.
 By contrast, the effects of envenomation tend to be restricted to the surrounding area and do not involve the immune system.